tomas-fryza/vhdl-course/Labs/04-adder/README.md

 1. Add one control line `Subtract` and create a combined [4-bit adder-subtractor](https://circuitverse.org/users/15916/projects/55119).
 The control line `Subtract` holds a binary value of either 0 or 1 which determines that the operation being carried out is addition or subtraction.
 Note, two's complement form is used to create an opposite number.

-2. Complete your `README.md` file with notes and screenshots from simulatin and implementation.
+2. Complete your `README.md` file with notes and screenshots from simulation and implementation.